Delivering Exceptional Digital Experience with Content-as-a-Service (CaaS)

 Unlike traditional WCM platforms, CaaS fits into the omnichannel spectrum.
 Where WCM facilitates transactions mainly at a web-based point of sale (PoS), CaaS enables you to make consistent, enriched content available throughout various touchpoints.
 It enables you to conjure experiences that are far more immersive and engaging and lead to increased conversions.

 CaaS provides you with a single source of truth that can be considered as a content reservoir and used across all channels in respective formats.
 This property is of utmost significance in digital commerce since companies need content that is appropriately structured but not hardcoded to specific syntax standards.
 Having CaaS would maintain consistency across touchpoints without losing the flavor of personalized contextualization.
 Content would be delivered dynamically and not just as a static, one-standard-size format.
-Adoption of CaaS moves digital commerce websites away from a page-centric model of engagement to a content-centric model, thus eliminating the need to adapt content from one channel format to another.
+The adoption of CaaS moves digital commerce websites away from a page-centric model of engagement to a content-centric model, thus eliminating the need to adapt content from one channel format to another.

 - Optimize content vis-à-vis your channels